 Consumer sentiment research shows that many guests may not be confident enough to return to attractions just yet.
 Many potential guests are concerned about their health.
 They’re uncertain whether it’s safe to visit attractions and unsure about what visiting attractions will look like post-lockdown.

-In addition to ensuring that your attraction is as safe as possible, the best way to respond to these guest concerns is through clear and coherent communication during the before, on-site, and post-visit stages of guests’ attraction experience.
+In addition to ensuring that our attraction is as safe as possible, the best way to respond to these guest concerns is through clear and coherent communication during the before, on-site, and post-visit stages of guests’ attraction experience.

 Communication also needs to be personalised to who and where your guests are.
 Personalisation can help cut through standard barriers of communication and advertising noise and is something that can benefit both guests and attractions.
 Consistent consumer feedback suggests that the vast majority of guests are more likely to engage with personalised messages than generic ones.